CiscoDevNet/eve2cml/README.md

 >
 > This is considered "beta" as in "it works for me but might have bugs or things don't work as you expect them to work."
 So, use with care and at your own risk.

+### Online conversion

+The easiest way to convert files into CML format is to use the online converter provided [here](https://www.marcuscom.com/eve2cml/).
+Simply upload your UNL or ZIP files and the tool will convert them for you, using eve2cml package in the background.

+### Installation

+eve2cml requires Python 3, it has been tested with 3.9, 3.10, 3.11 and 3.12.
+You can either

+- use [pipx](https://github.com/pypa/pipx) to install it in an isolated environment:
+    ```
+    $ pipx install eve2cml
+      installed package eve2cml 0.1.0b4, installed using Python 3.10.12
+      These apps are now globally available
+        - eve2cml
+        done! ✨ 🌟 ✨

+    $ eve2cml --version
+    eve2cml 0.1.0b4

+    $
+    ```
+- pip-install it from PyPI by running `pip install eve2cml`.
+This will install the package into your current Python environment.
+It is suggested to use a virtual or local environment instead of the system / global environment.

+### Development

+eve2cml uses [PDM](https://pdm-project.org/latest/) for dependency management.
+At a minimum, Git Python3 and PDM must be installed as prerequisites.
+After PDM is installed, you can run `pdm install` and a virtual environment will be created, all dependencies will be installed and a dev-version of eve2cml will be available.
+Changes should be pushed into a new branch to a forked copy of the repository and result, eventually, in a pull request.

 ### Mapping node types

 There's some default node type mappings which can be dumped into a file using the `--dump` flag.